These pests are accurately described as squash vine borers (SVB) because their larvae most often attack squash plants.

 This is a natural insecticide that works against borers.
 You can also use it to control thrips, caterpillars, ants, and many other garden pests.

-Spinosad is commercially available in spray form.
-Use according to the instructions on the label.
+Spinosad is commercially available as a spray.
+Use it according to the instructions on the label.

 Takeaway

 Finding worms in squash can be very disheartening.
-However, adopting some of these home remedies and natural methods can prove effective in dealing with the problem.
+However, adopting some of these home remedies and natural methods can be effective in addressing the problem.

 Add comment